 Rather than carry one type of tent stake, I usually carry three for different soil conditions and with different levels of holding power.

-- For sandy soil with a lot of buried stones in it, I like a beefier stake that’s unlikely to bend when I stomp on it.
-I’ve been using a V style titanium stake from Gossamer Gear this summer and they’re good for tarp corners in terms of holding power.
+- For sandy soil with a lot of buried stones in it, I like a beefier stake that’s unlikely to bend.
+I’ve been using a V style titanium stake that’s good for tarp corners in terms of holding power.
 You can thread a guy line through them or just rely on tension to hold it in the cut out notch.
-They weigh 11 grams each on my digital scale.
-I also like these stakes because their top edges are not sharp and I can pull on them without cutting my hands.
-I’ve had that problem with other manufacturer’s stakes.

-- For ridgelines on a cat tarp or the main supports on a flat tarp, I like to use a 9″ Easton aluminum stake.
+- For ridgelines on a cat tarp or the main supports on a flat tarp, I like to use a 8″ Easton aluminum tent stake.
 They have great holding power but they weigh 14 grams each so I only bring two.
-This is also a good stake to use with shaped high tension tarps like a Mountain Laurel Designs Duomid, which is where I think I got them from originally.
+This is also a good stake to use with shaped high tension tarps like a pyramid shelter.

 - For tarp sides, where I don’t need a lot of holding power or in woodsy soils without a lot of rocks in them, I’ve been using a combination of short and long high visibility titanium shepards hooks.